 Excessive consumption of caffeine in various forms has created a need for a rapid diagnostic test, esp. for nursing mothers and infants.
 Cdh was hypothesized to be suitable for this test.
 Sensitivity of the test was shown to be 1 ppm.
 A colorimetric test with partially purified Cdh and INT-dye was optimized to detect within a minute, caffeine in drugs, nursing mother's milk, and differentiate decaffeinated beverages.

 C-8 Oxidation, Caffeine, Diagnostic test, TMU monooxygenase, trimethyl-5-hydroxyisourate, Trimethylallantoin

 xix, 201 pages

 Copyright 2013 Sujit Kumar Mohanty

 Mohanty, Sujit Kumar.
 "A. Genetic characterization of the caffeine C-8 oxidation pathway in Pseudomonas Sp.
 CBB1 B. Validation of caffeine dehydrogenase as a suitable enzyme for a rapid caffeine diagnostic test."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.